 Contacting the University when a donor dies

-The next of kin usually notifies the Donation Program Coordinator, but contact can also be made by medical staff and funeral directors.
+The next of kin is responsible for notifying the Donation Program Coordinator upon death.
+The next of kin can also request that contact with the Donation Program Coordinator can be made by medical staff and funeral directors on their behalf.

 The Donation Program Coordinator then contacts the doctor certifying the death to ascertain suitability of the donor for the bequest program.

-If the University accepts a donor, we take care of the transfer of the donor to the School and notify and register the death with the relevant government authorities.
+If the University accepts a donor, we take care of the transfer of the donor to the University and notify and register the death with the relevant government authorities.